ericbeland/benchmark_time/README.md

 # BenchmarkTime

 Benchmark the execution time of an arbitrary block of code.
 Specify concurrent threads and number of execution loops.
+The main use-case of this code vs. Benchmark is to benchmark with concurrency.

 ## Installation